Azure/business-process-automation/README.md

 ![](images/update3valueFields.png)

-  1. projectName: Must be a unique project name, keep to lowercase, alphanumeric characters only
+  1. projectName: Must be a unique project name, keep to lowercase, alphanumeric characters only, and keep length between ~10-16 characters.
+This name is used across multiple Azure resources, many with strict project naming conventions
   2. repository token: Copy the personal access token you recently created
-  3. repository url: Paste the link of your forked repository - i.e., https://github.com/<your-account>/business-process-automation
+  3. repository url: Paste the link of your forked repository - i.e., https://github.com/[your-account]/business-process-automation

   Save updates